alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 cover up - think of how many government scandals the public finds out about.

-The Part Where I Rant and Maybe Piss People Off
+The Part Where I Go Off The Rails and Rant and Maybe Piss People Off
 ---------------------------------------------------------------------

 I could stop this post here, because all I needed to do was cast reasonable